 The client requested that the joinery didn’t take away from the products but still enhanced the aesthetic of the shop.
 So with items like the custom day bed and the floating timber shelves, we could really make a feature of the joinery but also highlight the wares that are being displayed on them.

 All the joinery had a high degree of complexity especially the floating halfmoon shelves and day bed.
 The team at H & S Joinery carried out the task to perfection.

 The flooring is large format concrete lookalike porcelain tiles in a matt finish.
 Why were these tiles chosen for the shop?

 The tiles were chosen because they have a nice finish on them with varying degrees of texture.
 As the client didn’t want gloss floor tiles that were all the same colour these were a perfect choice, the large format also makes the shop feel a lot bigger.

 The building is not new.
 Were there any challenges that you needed to overcome on this one?

 Being built around 1930 and having had a few renovations throughout its time nothing was easy, from the floors being 60mm out of level from one end to the other, termite-damaged floors and limited access and parking it really made for quite a difficult project.

 What’s next in 2020 for RMB Projects?

-We have a few residential renovations in the pipeline for this year but what I am most excited for is re-building our family holiday home down the coast that we lost in the fires over New Years.
+We have a few residential renovations in the pipeline for this year but what I am most excited about is re-building our family holiday home down the coast that we lost in the fires over the New Year.